Gunrock mascot at event

 • Base tuition and fees for 2023-24 are $13,752; the Aggie Grant Plan covers up to $4,813

 However, it is important to note that no student will receive more grant support than their calculated financial need.
-Base tuition and fees are subject to change; any revisions to the tuition and/or fee amounts will affect the Aggie Grant award amount as well.
-If you qualify, you will be awarded a University Middle Income Grant to cover the designated amount as part of your financial aid package.
+Base tuition and fees are subject to change; any revisions to the tuition and/or fee amounts will affect the Aggie Grant amount as well.
+If you qualify, you will be offered a University Middle Income Grant to cover the designated amount as part of your financial aid package.

 How do I apply?